 For a more detailed explanation of the first four seals, see “Four Horsemen of the Apocalypse: What Are They?”

 As the vision of the sixth seal unfolds, John saw great cosmic disturbances, including a great earthquake, a darkened moon and stars falling to the earth (verses 12-14).
 After this, John saw men hiding “themselves in the caves and in the rocks of the mountains” (verse 15).
-Their reason for hiding is the introduction to the subject we will now study.
+Their reason for hiding is the introduction to the wrath of God.

 The wrath of the Lamb

 Explaining why they have tried to burrow into the earth, these men “said to the mountains and rocks, ‘Fall on us and hide us from the face of Him who sits on the throne and from the wrath of the Lamb!
 For the great day of His wrath has come, and who is able to stand?’” (verses 16-17, emphasis added throughout).

 This passage marks a turning point in end-time events.
 Satan, the one “who deceives the whole world” (Revelation 12:9) and the one whom Jesus described as a “liar” and “a murderer from the beginning” (John 8:44), has been the unseen power behind the horrible events that are part of the first five seals.
 Until this point in time, mankind has suffered from the wrath of Satan.